xword/java-npm-gradle-integration-example/README.md

 Output of the NPM build is packaged into JAR file and added as a regular dependency to the Java project.

-#### Disclaimer
+### Digression - _gradle-node-plugin_
-During the work on this article an actively developed [fork of gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin) has appeared.
+During work on this article an actively developed [fork of gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin) has appeared.
 It's a good news since the original plugin seemed abandoned.
 However, due to early phase of the fork development, we decided to stick with the [original plugin](https://github.com/srs/gradle-node-plugin), eventually upgrading in the future.

 ## Initial setup